hsheikhm/GitHub-CV/README.md

 Hamza Sheikh
 ============
-I'm currently seeking a Junior Web Developer role in London.
-I have enjoyed spending the past several months at [Makers Academy](http://www.makersacademy.com/) building applications with many different technologies.
-Read my code on [GitHub](https://github.com/hsheikhm).
+Currently seeking a Junior Web Developer role in London.

+Recently changed careers to focus all my energy and time in learning to code at [Makers Academy](http://www.makersacademy.com/).
+Having just graduated I feel that I have learnt more in these last 4 months then I did in my whole time at university and during my career.
+Thanks to Makers, I now have a huge passion for software programming and design and working part of a team in an agile manner.

+You can read my [blog](https://hsheikhm.wordpress.com/) to see just how much I have enjoyed learning how to code.

+Read my code on [GitHub](https://github.com/hsheikhm)

 Code Examples
 -------------